A legacy of care and innovation since 1936

 1936

+Centennial Park Cemetery was officially established with the first official trustee meeting held on Friday 31 July 1936.
 Many sites were suggested but ultimately an area on Goodwood Road at Springbank was chosen as the most suitable location.
-This land was to be purchased for £4,000 at a cost of £100 per acre and development began.
+Part of this land was purchased for £4,000 and development began.

 1938